The below summarizes the DIS emergency response and contingency plan:

 Students are advised of security procedures during the DIS Arrival Workshops and throughout their term with DIS.
 The most important person responsible for any student’s safety is the student themselves.
 Students are advised to review DIS health and safety resources, pre-departure materials, and all other information communicated by DIS during the program.

 In the case of a serious health or safety emergency students are encouraged to contact staff at their DIS location as soon as possible.
-DIS Copenhagen and Stockholm both monitor an after-hours emergency cell phone outside of business hours.
-Find the emergency contact information here.
+DIS Copenhagen and Stockholm both monitor an after hours Health and Safety Emergency Phone outside of business hours.
 Students and families will receive electronic emergency contact cards that can be downloaded to smart phones and electronic contact databases.
-Parents, guardians, and friends in the U.S. are encouraged to contact the North American Office during business hours and the North American Office after-hours emergency phone when the office is closed.
+Parents, guardians, and friends in the U.S. are encouraged to contact the North American Office during business hours and the North American Office after hours Health and Safety Emergency Phone when the office is closed.

 Additionally, during study tours, students are given the numbers of the tour leaders’ cell phones, and can call these 24 hours a day.